ykwei7/Track-O/docs/UserGuide.md

 Track-O  is a **free desktop application** built for freelance tutors in Singapore.
 You can use Track-O to manage your tutee’s information, schedule lessons, track their payments, and many other functions.
 This application uses a command line interface; this means that you operate the application by typing commands.

 It is available for Ubuntu, Windows and macOS operating systems.
-If you are unsure of your operating system, you can head over to our section on [Troubleshooting](#troubleshooting).

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>